CagriCatik/PCB-Design-with-KiCad/webpage/docs/02_kicad/05_new-project-scratch.md

-# Creating a New KiCad Project
+# Creating a New Project

 In this section, we will cover how to create a new project from scratch in KiCad.
 Understanding how to start a project correctly is essential for a smooth workflow and project organization.
 We will also explore how KiCad automatically sets up project files and folders, giving you a clean environment to begin your PCB design.